Frequently Asked Questions

 Q: What about graduation?

-A: The MacMurray College commencement exercises take place on campus the first Saturday of May.
+A: As graduation approaches, you will be prompted to file an application to graduate, a special form available on My Mac.edu.
+All students must file a form to officially graduate.
+The MacMurray College commencement exercises take place on campus in May.
 We happily invite our online students to participate in graduation if they are able to travel to campus.
 If you finish your course work earlier during the academic year, that's okay; we will gladly see you in May.
 If you cannot attend graduation your diploma will be mailed to you.

 Q: Will my diploma and transcript say "MacMurray College" or "MacMurray College Online?"